Drunk Driving Accidents

 Filing divorce papers with a court is the only way you will obtain a legal separation from your spouse.
 This applies to any other form of legal separation, including a marriage annulment.
 Aside from the divorce decree itself, a court is able to assist in settling other matters related to divorce, which include child custody and the distribution of marital assets.

-• How will child support be calculated?
+• How will custody of my child be decided?

 • How long will the divorce process take?